melyssasibal/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Analysis of Kickstarter Data
-Performing analysis on Kickstarter data to uncover trends (module 1)
+## Overview of Project